Theria: Characteristics

 The SRY gene is a protein in therians that helps initiate male sex determination.

 Evolution

 The earliest known therian mammal fossil is Juramaia, from China's Late Jurassic (Oxfordian stage).
 However, the age estimates of the site are disputed based on the geological complexity and the geographically widespread nature of the Tiaojishan Formations.
 Further, King and Beck in 2020 argue for an Early Cretaceous age for Juramaia sinensis, in line with similar early mammaliaformes.

-A 2022 eview of the Southern Hemisphere Mesozoic mammal fossil record has argued that tribosphenic mammals arose in the Southern Hemisphere during the Early Jurassic, around 50 million years prior to the clade's earliest undisputed appearance in the Northern Hemisphere.
+A 2022 review of the Southern Hemisphere Mesozoic mammal fossil record has argued that tribosphenic mammals arose in the Southern Hemisphere during the Early Jurassic, around 50 million years prior to the clade's earliest undisputed appearance in the Northern Hemisphere.

 Molecular data suggests that therians may have originated even earlier, during the Early Jurassic.
 Therian mammals began to diversify 10–20 million years before the dinosaur extinction.

 Taxonomy

 The rank of "Theria" may vary depending on the classification system used.
 The textbook classification system by Vaughan et al. (2000) gives the following: